marcbrittain/Reinforcement_Learning/README.md

 # Reinforcement Learning

+**If this code helped you save time, help me out by clicking the star at the top!**

 Project from AeroE 504: Decision Making under Uncertainty.
 Course taught by Professor Peng Wei.
 There are 3 different datasets we were given to work with:
  *  Small.csv - Gridworld environment